wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopify/manual.md

 You will need a MultiSafepay account.
 See [Getting started](/guides/getting-started/).

 ### Availability
 Our Shopify app is unavailable in Norway and Finland.

 For more information, email the Integration Team at <integration@multisafepay.com>

 ### Installation and configuration

-1. To install relevant payment methods, use the following links, and then click the **Install** button on the bottom right:
+{{< details title="View payment method links" >}}

   * [Alipay](https://www.shopify.com/login?redirect=%2Fadmin%2Fauthorize_gateway%2F1052872)
   * [American Express](https://www.shopify.com/login?redirect=%2Fadmin%2Fauthorize_gateway%2F1052852)